lblaskovic/hello-world/README.md

 # hello-world

-My name is Lucia and I'm going to be a better coder.
+My name is Lucia and I'm going to be a better programmer.